-Neo Turf Masters (known in Japan as Big Tournament Golf) is a golf simulation game developed by Nazca and released by SNK for arcades (running Neo Geo MVS hardware) in early 1996, the Neo Geo AES on March 1, 1996, and the Neo Geo CD on May 1, 1996.
+Neo Turf Masters (known in Japan and in later re-releases as Big Tournament Golf) is a golf simulation game developed by Nazca and released by SNK for arcades (running Neo Geo MVS hardware) in early 1996, the Neo Geo AES on March 1, 1996, and the Neo Geo CD on May 1, 1996.

 The first of two games (the other being Metal Slug) developed by Nazca (prior to being acquired by SNK), Neo Turf Masters is known for its simplistic gameplay, difficult courses, and a unique continue system (where exceptional performance rewards the player with additional game time).
 It is the spiritual successor to the team's earlier Irem golf games: Major Title and The Irem Skins Game.